noahrubin989/Image-Captioning/README.md

 ## Example output

 Suppose there are three images in an `images` folder; 'street.jpg', 'person.jpg', 'building.jpg'.
-The output would be as follows.
+The output would be as follows:

 **Image**: street.jpg